arashnm80/arashnm80.github.io/handbook.md

 ## Head
 ### C'est ma vie
-**This is my life** and it's my sole responsibility.
-It's my one shot.
-Whatever I do, I'm doing it for myself.
-Whoever I am, I am for myself.
-### Leave or fight to live
-This can be best or worst, win or lose, awesome or awful, freedom or prison. **C'est la vie.** I have to **leave** or fucking **fight** for narrow possibility **to live.**
+This can be the best, this can be the worst.
+This is life.
+But whatever this is, this is my life.
+I have to leave or stay and fucking fight for narrow possibility to live.
 ### No time for caution
-Time is my most priceless asset and it's running out like a cup of coffee.
-Whatever I'm gonna do, **I have to do it right now.**
-### Je dois choisir & Je dois agir
-Almost any decision is better than no dicision at all.
-I have to choose and I have to do it through action.
-So **what do I choose to do and who do I choose to be now?**
+I have to choose through action and I have to do it right now.
+Time is my most precious asset and it's running out like a cup of coffee.
+So what am I going to do with my life, who do I choose to be and what do I choose to do now?

 ---